Gillibrand: 'Outrageous' to blame her and women senators for Franken

 Her quotes followed a New Yorker story in which seven current or former Democratic senators expressed regret for calling on him to resign in 2017.
 Gillibrand was the first senator to come forward.

-"Senator Franken wasn't denied anything," Gillibrand said at a Monday event in New York.
+"Senator Franken wasn't denied anything," Gillibrand said at a Mic/Bustle Digital Group town hall event on Monday.
 "It's his decision and his alone whether to wait out his ethics committee hearing, whether to wait for his next election.
 The decision I made was whether or not to carry his water and stay silent.
 And given 8 allegations, two since he was Senator, and the eighth one being a congressional staffer, I couldn't stay silent."

 Gillibrand said she "could have told" those who now regret pushing for Franken's ouster that “there is no prize for someone who tries to hold accountable a powerful man who is good at his day job."